 - Will my guinea pigs be treated as part of the family?

 - Do I have someone responsible and reliable who can look after my guinea pigs when I am away from home for any reason?

 - If not, am I prepared to pay a boarding fee to a suitable boarding establishment eg a guinea pig shelter to ensure that my guinea pigs will be well taken care of while I'm away?

 - Do I fully understand the importance of not contributing to the overpopulation of guinea pigs by not allowing my guinea pigs to be used for breeding?

 - Am I prepared to take advice from a shelter representative on how to correctly care for my guinea pigs?

 If you can answer "YES" to all the above questions it appears you may be ready to make guinea pigs a part of your family.
-The next step is to contact us by email, giving us any info relating to your adoption enquiry.
-This includes whether you already have guinea pigs, and if so what sex, if you already have a cage (please supply dimensions and several photos), if you have other pets, if you have your landlord's permission to have pets, and any other info you would like to share.
+The next step is to contact us, giving us any info relating to your adoption enquiry.
+This includes whether you already have guinea pigs, and if so what sex, if you already have a cage (please supply dimensions and several photos), if you have other pets, if renting do you have your landlord's permission to have guinea pigs, and any other info you would like to share.